 Uncertainty in non-CO2 greenhouse gas mitigation contributes to ambiguity in global climate policy feasibility

-Despite its projected crucial role in stringent, future global climate policy, non-CO2 greenhouse gas (NCGG) mitigation remains a large uncertain factor in climate research.
+Despite its projected crucial role in stringent, future global climate policy, non-CO2 greenhouse gas (NCGG) mitigation remains a large and uncertain factor in climate research.
 A revision of the estimated mitigation potential has implications for the feasibility of global climate policy to reach the Paris Agreement climate goals.
-Here, we provide a systematic bottom-up estimate of the total uncertainty in NCGG mitigation, by developing ‘optimistic’, ‘default’ and ‘pessimistic’ long-term NCGG marginal abatement cost (MAC) curves, based on a comprehensive literature review of mitigation options.
+This paper provides a systematic bottom-up estimate of the total uncertainty in NCGG mitigation, by developing ‘optimistic’, ‘default’, and ‘pessimistic’ long-term NCGG marginal abatement cost (MAC) curves, as based on a comprehensive literature review of mitigation options.

 Authors